Environmental guidance for your business in Northern Ireland & Scotland

 The Carbon Trust: Green Business Directory

-Your local NI Enterprise Centre or, in Scotland, your Business Gateway or trade association may also be able to help you find local suppliers.
+Your local NI Enterprise Centre or, in Scotland, your Business Gateway, Scottish Enterprise or your trade association may also be able to help you find local suppliers.